Course Outline

 Description

-During this course you will explore and evaluate scientific concepts to build your science literacy and proficiency as a primary school science teacher.
-You will engage in activities and investigations that explore science disciplinary content knowledge and master the pedagogy of science.
-You will investigate and critically analyse the Australian Curriculum: Science by exploring and researching the links between the curriculum strands, science Big Ideas in chemical and physical sciences & science classroom activities.
+During this course you will explore and evaluate scientific concepts to build your scientific literacy and proficiency as a primary school science teacher.
+Throughout the course you will plan & take part in hands-on activities & investigations to explore science concepts and model the pedagogy of science.
+You will deepen your knowledge of the Australian Curriculum: Science by exploring and researching links between the syllabus, Big Ideas in chemical and physical sciences, and primary science activities and pedagogies.

 How will this course be delivered?